djeada/Databases-Notes/notes/02_database_design/03_denormalization.md

 ## Denormalization in Databases

-Denormalization refers to the deliberate incorporation of redundancy into a database by integrating data from multiple tables into a single table.
-This process stands in contrast to normalization, which aims to minimize redundancy by decomposing tables.
+Denormalization might sound counterintuitive at first, especially if you're familiar with the principles of normalization that aim to reduce redundancy.
+However, denormalization involves intentionally introducing redundancy by combining data from multiple tables into a single table.
+This strategic move is often made to address specific performance needs within a database system.

-### The Rationale Behind Denormalization

-1. Improve Read Performance:
-  - **Speed Up Queries**: Denormalization is often used to enhance the read performance of a database.
-  - **Reduce Join Operations**: By having data in a single table, the need for costly join operations is significantly diminished.

-2. Balance Trade-offs:
-  - **Write Performance Sacrifice**: The benefit of faster reads comes at a cost of slower writes, as updates may need to be made in multiple places.
-  - **Complexity in Maintenance**: Denormalization can introduce complexity in maintaining data consistency.

-### Denormalization is Strategic, Not Random

-A denormalized database is not a haphazard structure; it usually starts as a normalized design which is then strategically denormalized for specific performance optimizations.
+### Why Choose Denormalization?

+The primary reason for denormalizing a database is to enhance read performance.
+By consolidating related data into one table, the database can retrieve information more quickly because it reduces the need for complex join operations.
+This can significantly speed up queries, particularly in applications where reading data efficiently is more critical than writing data.

+Of course, this approach comes with its trade-offs.
+While reads become faster, writes can become slower and more complex.
+Updating data may require changes in multiple places, increasing the risk of inconsistencies if not managed carefully.
+Denormalization can also make maintaining data integrity more challenging due to the intentional redundancy.

+It's important to note that denormalization isn't a random or haphazard process.
+It typically starts with a fully normalized database design.
+From there, specific areas are carefully denormalized to improve performance where it's most needed, ensuring that the overall system remains manageable and reliable.

-### Example
+### An Example to Illustrate Denormalization

-Let's consider an example of denormalization using normalized tables in Fifth Normal Form (5NF):
+Imagine a database designed to keep track of suppliers, parts, and projects, normalized up to the Fifth Normal Form (5NF).
+In this fully normalized state, the data is spread across three tables:

 **Supplier_Part Table**